 People can get folate by eating leafy green vegetables, broccoli, legumes, eggs, beets, citrus fruits, nuts, seeds, wheat germ, and liver.

 A person’s blood pressure can drop if they become dehydrated.
 It is essential to maintain adequate fluid levels by drinking water and other drinks.
 Older people can become dehydrated more quickly, and caregivers may need to remind them to drink regularly.

 Foods and drinks containing caffeine

 Foods and beverages containing caffeine may cause a rise in blood pressure.
 However, studies into the effects of caffeine on blood pressure are inconclusive.
-Research suggests that coffee temporarily raises blood pressure only in people who do not drink it regularly.

 Other foods and drinks that contain caffeine include chocolate, tea, cocoa, and some sodas and energy drinks.